 Waiting in line?
 A bit too early for an appointment and you’ve got an hour or two to kill before you head over to your meeting?
-Well then, why not spend your time reading through funny pages online?
-I have a Gujju friend who adores Gujarati Jokes from Divya Bhaskar (I usually translate this page to get my laughs) When I have minutes or hours to kill, instead of letting my impatience get the better of me, I spend the time reading something funny or gut-wrenchingly hilarious.
+Well then, why not spend your time reading funny pages online?
+I have a Gujju friend who adores Gujarati Jokes I usually translate this page to get my laughs) When I have minutes or hours to kill, instead of letting my impatience get the better of me, I spend the time reading something funny or gut-wrenchingly hilarious.
 No surprise that the hours go by quickly.
-Which is why one of P G Wodehouse’s books has permanent residence in my tote.
+This is why one of P G Wodehouse’s books has permanent residence in my tote.

 Boosts Your Mood

 Feeling down?
 Laughter is a great way to get you right back in the mood.
 When you feel sad, anxious or out-of-sorts, when you feel like things couldn’t get any worse, an easy way to break through all the anxiety is to laugh it all off.
 Easier said than done, right?
 However, studies from worldwide institutions like the Mayo Clinic say that laughter is effective in reducing depression and anxiety.

 So, dear folks, make it a habit to laugh!
 Life is too short to frown.
 If you need a trigger, just go watch a video of babies laughing.